-The Department of Performing Arts at St. Edward's University combines both the theater and music programs, offering two majors, three minors, and ample opportunity to explore creative development and expression.
+The Department of Performing Arts at St. Edward's University combines both the theater and music programs, offering two majors, two minors, and ample opportunity to explore creative development and expression.

-The Department offers a Bachelor of Fine Arts in Acting, a Bachelor of Arts in Theater Arts and minors in Theater Arts, Musical Theater and Music.
-We provide a broad array of music performance opportunities for instrumentalist and vocalists alike, and we are home to the award winning Mary Moody Northen Theatre.
-The Department of Performing Arts provides students with the training, education and experience they need to pursue careers in the field or further study.
+The Department offers a Bachelor of Fine Arts in Acting, a Bachelor of Arts in Theater Arts and minors in Theater Arts and Musical Theater.
+We are home to the award winning Mary Moody Northen Theatre that houses our professional productions plus a broad array of many other performance opportunities.
+The Department of Performing Arts provides students with the training, education, and experience they need to pursue careers in the field or further study.

 St. Edward's University is home to one of the finest theater arts programs in the region.
 Our award-winning theater training program identifies and nurtures outstanding creative talent through a curriculum that includes a well-rounded liberal arts education, artistic exploration, rigorous training, intellectual challenge and practical application in a professional environment.